Sanchit0011/Data-Science-Capstone-Project/README.md

 The first two steps are accomplished in the **CapstoneProject.R script**.

 3.)
 Unigram, bigrams, trigrams and fourgrams are extracted from the corpus.
 They are extracted in the form of data frames and are ordered in decreasing order of frequency.
-This is accomplished in the **ExtractNGram.R** script.
+These dataframes were saved as **unigram.Rdata, bigram.Rdata, trigram.Rdata and fourgram.Rdata** This is accomplished in the **ExtractNGram.R** script.

+4.)
+The user specified input string is cleansed using the **CleanInputString.R** script.

+5.)
+The predicition algorithm is implemented in the the **WordPrediction.R** script.

+6.)
+To test the accuracy of the model, a random test set was generated from the original text files.
+This was accomplished using the **GeneratingTestData.R**.

+7.)
+The timing and accuracy of the model was tested in the **TimeAndAccuracy.R** script.